Law of the United Kingdom: Crown Dependencies

 The Channel Islands are held by the British Monarch by virtue of inheriting the feudal title of Duke of Normandy.
 These were never part of England, Wales, Scotland, Ireland, or the United Kingdom.
 Most of the historical Duchy of Normandy is on the European continent and was conquered by France.
 The Isle of Man is held by the British Monarch by virtue of inheriting the feudal title of Lord of Mann.
 It was previously ruled by Norway, England, and Scotland, before the feudal rights were purchased from Scottish dukes, after English-Scottish unification, by the United Kingdom in 1765.
 Due to local opposition, it was never merged into England as previously planned, and remains a distinct possession of the monarchy.

-Each jurisdiction has a locally elected parliament with broad but not unlimited autonomy.
-The British monarchy retains responsibility for defence, citizenship law, and foreign affairs of the dependencies, and has delegated these responsibilities to the UK government and parliament.
+Each jurisdiction has a locally elected parliament with broad but not unlimited autonomy, which like the UK parliament requires royal assent to pass laws.
+The British monarchy retains responsibility for defence, citizenship law, and foreign affairs of the dependencies, and has delegated these responsibilities to the UK government and Parliament.
 The UK parliament generally acts in consultation or gains the consent of the local government when passing laws that have effect in the dependencies.
+The islands of Alderney and Sark in the Bailiwick of Guernsey have their own parliaments, and the parliament of Guernsey generally only extends Bailiwick-wide laws to them with their consent.

-Residents of the dependencies do not have representation in the UK parliament.
-UK law does not apply to the dependencies unless explicitly stated, and such laws are almost always executed by the monarch in the form of an Order in Council.
-Whether the UK parliament retains the power to pass laws against the will of the local governments is disputed, and was tested with the Marine, &c., Broadcasting (Offences) Act 1967.
+Residents of the dependencies do not have representation in the UK Parliament.
+UK law does not apply to the dependencies unless explicitly stated or clearly intended, and such laws are almost always executed by the monarch in the form of an Order in Council.
+This constitutional arrangement was tested when the Isle of Man, supply base for Radio Caroline, rejected the Marine, &c., Broadcasting (Offences) Act 1967, but the legislation was extended to the island anyway by an Order in Council.
+This resulted in some protests and talk of independence in the Manx legislature, but no consequential action.
+For centuries, UK laws have been considered to override local legislation, but since the 1980s, the Manx Staff of Government Division have asserted the two are co-equal.

 Legal cases may be appealed to the Judicial Committee of the Privy Council.
 Residents are treated the same as residents of the UK for the purposes of British nationality law, though local governments control local immigration and employment.
 Prior to Brexit this made citizens of the British dependencies EU citizens, but the exchange of people and goods with the EU and UK was subject to special arrangements.